EMS Training

 There were 90 seconds of rest between sets and 2 minutes of rest between exercises.
 During each repetition, 4 seconds of stimulation occurred during the isometric contraction at the point of transition between the eccentric and concentric phases of the movement.
 The stimulation parameters were 85 Hz, 350 µs, 4 seconds of stimulation/4 seconds of rest.
 Stimulation intensity was set to reach a level of 6–7 out of a maximum of 10 on the rate of perceived exertion (RPE).

-Control Group (CG):
+Control Group (CG)

 Performed the same strength exercises as the EMSG including full squat, hip thrust, and Romanian deadlift.
 Performed the same number of sets and repetitions: 4 sets of 12 repetitions.
 Used the same rest intervals of 90 seconds between sets and 2 minutes between exercises.
 This group had no superimposition of WB-EMS during the exercises.